mattwaite/sportsdatabook/_book/21-tables.md

 But not a table.
 A table with features.

-Sometimes, the best way to show your data is with a table.
+Sometimes, the best way to show your data is with a table -- simple rows and columns.
+It allows a reader to compare whatever they want to compare a little easier than a graph where you've chosen what to highlight.
 R has a neat package called `formattable` and you'll install it like anything else with `install.packages('formattable')`.

 So what does it do?
 Let's gather our libraries and [get some data](https://unl.box.com/s/g3eeuogx8bog72ig28enuakhpdlbn394).